yaejinlee93/BYUCS201R_lab2/README.md

 - [ ] As you type characters in the city input, the application suggests legal values
 - [ ] When the submit button is pressed, you correctly fill in the City box
 - [ ] You make the request to the weatherunderground site and fill in the weather div
-- [ ] Users can query the OwlBot service for a definition
+- [ ] Users can query the stackExchange service for questions that have a particular word in the topic

 **Submit to learningsuite the URL to your live webpage, along with any comments you have that will make your assignment easier to grade.
 You should have utilized the github classroom link to get started with the assignment.**